OWASP/ASVS/5.0/en/0x18-V10-Coding.md

 ## V10.2 Malicious Code Search

 Malicious code is extremely rare and is difficult to detect.
 Manual line-by-line code review can assist with detecting logic bombs, but even the most experienced code reviewers will struggle to find malicious code even if they know it exists.
+As such, this section is mostly L3.
 Complying with this section is not possible without complete access to source code, including third-party libraries.

+Ultimately, finding malicious code is proof of the negative, which is impossible to completely validate.
+Best efforts should be undertaken to ensure that the code has no inherent malicious code or unwanted functionality.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |